johnstel/AzureNetworkLab/readme.md

 Before proceeding with this lab, please make sure you have fulfilled all of the following prerequisites:

 - A valid subscription to Azure.
-If you don't currently have a subscription, consider setting up a free trial (https://azure.microsoft.com/en-gb/free/).
+If you don't currently have a subscription, consider setting up a free trial (https://azure.microsoft.com/en-us/free/).
 Please note however that some free trial accounts have been found to have limits on the number of compute cores available - if this is the case, it may not be possible to create the virtual machines required for this lab (6 VMs).
 - Access to the Azure CLI 2.0.
-You can achieve this in one of two ways: either by installing the CLI on the Windows 10 Bash shell (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), or by using the built-in Cloud Shell in the Azure portal - you can access this by clicking on the ">_" symbol in the top right corner of the portal.
+You can achieve this in one of two ways: either by installing the CLI on the Windows 10 Bash shell (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), or by using the built-in Cloud Shell in the Azure portal - you can access this by clicking on the ">_" symbol in the top right corner of the portal or connecting to (https://shell.azure.com).

 # Initial Lab Setup <a name="setup"></a>